pwang649/myWiki/docs/Code/Parallel_Computation/HW/HW1.md

 6. a[5] hit, a[6] miss, load a[6] and a[7]
 7. a[6] hit, a[7] hit

-Besides the first read operation, the two consecutive operations after have 3 hits and 1 miss.
+Besides the first read operation, the two consecutive operations after having 3 hits and 1 miss.
 We can approximate the hit ratio as 75%.